Dreezy305/User-Acc-Backend/README.md

 1. `user/signup` - POST: Creates a user with the give name, phone number, email, password.

 2. Upon, user creation, a 7 digit alpha-numeric paymentID is being generated.

+3. `generatePaymentId/:id` - PUT: generates a 7 digit alpha-numeric payment ID for the users, this API requires a user id.

+4. `/deletePaymentId/:id/paymentId/:paymentId` - DELETE: Deletes a the payment ID with the given ID

+5. `/getUserByPaymentId/:paymentId` - GET: Retrieves a user associated with a given payment ID

+6. `/transferFunds` - POST: Sends funds from one user to another